USCiLab/cereal/_includes/serialization_functions.markdown

 Note that save functions are **const**.  cereal will throw a static assertion if it detects a non const save function.

+External serialization functions should be placed either in the same namespace as the types they serialize or in the `cereal` namespace so that the compiler can find them properly.

 ### Non-public serialization

 Serialization functions can be placed under access control to be protected or private.  cereal will need access to them,